textileio/community/docs/powergate/offline.md

 ## Filecoin batching

-The `pow offline prepare` CLI subcommand also support a special mode of operation in which aggregates files using a [standardized spec](https://hackmd.io/O-zleFXsTdKNIyUZ-3bDDw?view) without any extra dependencies.
+The `pow offline prepare` CLI subcommand also supports a special mode of operation that aggregates files using a [standardized spec](https://hackmd.io/O-zleFXsTdKNIyUZ-3bDDw?view) without any extra dependencies.

 The way to use this mode as follows:
 ```bash